foobar167/junkyard/Manual image annotation/readme.md

-##### Image Viewer (demo)
+##### Manual image annotation with polygons (demo)

-Demo Image Viewer opens image and selects rectangle area around the mouse.
-When user moves the mouse rectangle area goes after it.

-There is an output in the console: upper left and bottom right corners of the rectangle.
+Demo manual image annotation opens image where user can select polygon areas around the objects of interest.

+After selecting region of interest user press menu button and program cuts rectangular images from selected polygons with a scanning window.

+Parameters of the scanning window are set in the configuration INI file which is in the "Temp" directory.

+The output of the program is the set of rectangular images from the polygon areas in the "Images" directory.

-To start Image Viewer:
+To start Manual Image Annotation: c:\path\to\your\python\version\python.exe runme.py
-c:\path\to\your\python_3.x\version\python.exe runme.py

-Tested on Windows for Python 3.6.
+Tested on Windows for Python 3.7.